harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts-to-gcs-step-settings.md

 ### Source Path

-Path to the artifact file/folder you want to upload.
+Path to the file or directory that you want to upload.

 If you want to upload a compressed file, you must use a [Run step](../run-ci-scripts/run-step-settings.md) to compress the artifact before uploading it.

 ### Target

-The path, relative to the **Bucket** where you want to store the artifact.
-If no target path is provided, the artifact is saved to `[bucket]/`.
+Provide a path, relative to the **Bucket**, where you want to store the artifact.
+Do not include the bucket name; you specified this in **Bucket**.

+If you don't specify a **Target**, Harness uploads the artifact to the bucket's main directory.

 ### Run as User